calebmk21/portfolio/content/About Me.md

 ---
 Describe myself I guess.
 Still have to figure out how I want to organize this

+Making sure that I didn't break the portfolio lol

 ## The Gamer
 Talk about my favorite games, perhaps link to a blog?
 Maybe I should start a blog.
 Also I like developing video games.
 See [[Game Development]]